bparanj/crystal/electronics/zettel/led.md

 LED

 An LED (Light Emitting Diode) is a semiconductor device that emits light when current flows through it in the forward direction.
-Unlike incandescent bulbs, LEDs are highly efficient, durable, and have a longer lifespan.
+LEDs are more efficient than bulbs, durable, and have a longer lifespan.
 They are  used in displays, indicators, lighting, and many other applications due to their energy efficiency and versatility.

 ### Atomic Ideas: